storybookjs/marko/docs/configure/story-layout.md

 - `fullscreen`: allow the component to expand to the full width and height of the Canvas
 - `padded`: Add extra padding around the component

-If you need to use your own styles, or use a more granular approach we recommend using [decorators](../writing-stories/decorators.md) instead.
+If you want to use your own styles, or require a more granular approach we recommend using [decorators](../writing-stories/decorators.md) instead.